Can You Reconcile After Divorce? Should you?

 Through this coaching we were able to work through the challenges of moving back in together, redesign our relationships with our kids, clean out old wounds from when we’d significantly hurt each other early in our relationship, and learn how to be for each other.
 Rebuilding the trust between us has been slow but steady.
 We’re down to seeing Jeannine just once every couple of months now.
 We so appreciate those times to check in.” ~ John and Debbie

-Even if your efforts to reconcile don’t work out as you’d hoped, you will learn a whole lot more about yourself, each other, and understand why reconciling isn’t a good idea instead of just wishing.
+Even if your efforts to reconcile don’t work out as you’d hoped, you will learn a whole lot more about yourself, each other, and understand why reconciling isn’t a good idea instead of just wishing and wondering.
 Either you will make it work or you’ll get clear on why it isn’t going to work and can make a thoughtful choice and a plan for separating ways.
-Even if you don’t reconcile the romantic part of your relationship this exploration may allow you to build a friendship or better co-parenting relationship.
+Even if you don’t reconcile the romantic part of your relationship, this exploration may allow you to build a friendship or better co-parenting relationship.

 The Old Relationship is Gone